verilog-to-routing/vtr-verilog-to-routing/doc/src/tutorials/arch/multi_mode_ble.rst

 We can again try the same benchmark `mult_2x2.blif
 <https://github.com/verilog-to-routing/vtr-verilog-to-routing/blob/master/vtr_flow/benchmarks/microbenchmarks/mult_2x2.blif>`_
 by following the design flow tutorial :ref:`basic_design_flow_tutorial`.
-If the flow-run succeed, it means that the dual 5-input LUT mode is functional correct.
+If the flow-run succeed, it means that the dual 5-input LUT mode is being successfully used by the packer.

-Finally, we validated that both operating modes are functional correct.
-We can enable both operating modes by changing to
+Finally, after having validated that both operating modes are being successfully used by the packer, we can re-enable both operating modes by changing to

 .. code-block:: xml

    <mode name="n2_lut5">
    <mode name="n1_lut6">

-Now, VPR packer will consider best-fit operating mode to mapping logics.
+Now, VPR packer will try to choose the best operating mode to use.

 Tips for Debugging
 ------------------